The Distillers: History

 In January 2018, Dalle shared a teaser video from The Distillers' Instagram and a newly opened Twitter account to confirm the return of the band.
 Initially, it was believed the four Twitter accounts that The Distillers' Twitter was following, would make up the 2018 line-up of the band: Dalle, Bradley, Granelli and former Spinnerette member Alain Johannes.
 Since then, however, the account has removed Johannes; and subsequently added former bassist Sinn.
 Bradley has since deleted his Twitter account.

 It was later announced that the band would perform their first official show in over 13 years at The Casbah in San Diego, California in late April 2018.

 On September 11, 2018, the Distillers official Instagram account announced the release of a new single available on iTunes.
 In April 2019, the band confirmed that they had begun recording their fourth album and follow-up to Coral Fang.
 On April 28, 2019, The Distillers announced they would be entering the studio with English music producer Nick Launay.

 On July 16, 2021, The Distillers released a live album, Live in Lockdown.
-The album, as its title suggests, features nine tracks that were recorded live during their 2020 livestream.
+The album features nine tracks that were recorded live during their 2020 livestream.
 The band were booked to perform at When We Were Young in 2024; however, they announced last minute that they would not be appearing at the festival.
 No reason was given for their withdrawal.
 As of May 2025, The Distillers have not performed live publicly since January 2020.